 For reasons that aren’t fully understood, women with dense breasts are at increased risk for breast cancer.
 It is the third most important risk factor after age and inherited gene mutations.
 One possibility is that dense breast tissue contains more cells and is therefore more influenced by growth factors and hormones that make cells divide.

 Dense breasts reduce the sensitivity of mammograms, so additional ultrasound, especially in younger women, can improve cancer detection.

-Breast cancer screening means checking a woman’s breasts for cancer before there are signs or symptoms of the disease.
+Screening for breast cancer means checking a woman’s breasts for cancer before there are signs or symptoms of the disease.
 Breast cancer screening must take into account an individual’s level of breast cancer risk.
 Three main tools are currently used.
-Talk to your doctor about which are right for you, and when and how often you should have them.
+Talk to your doctor about which are right for you, and when and how often you should have them:

 • A mammogram is an X-ray of the breast.
 Mammograms are the best method to detect breast cancer early, before it is big enough to feel or cause symptoms.
 Having regular mammograms can lower the risk of dying from breast cancer.
 Many doctors recommend having a mammogram in combination with an ultrasound.
 In certain situations an MRI may be the preferred imaging choice.

 • A clinical breast exam is an examination by a doctor, who uses his or her hands to feel for lumps or other changes.

 • A breast self-exam is when you check your own breasts for any changes such as lumps or changes in size or shape of the breast.
 Recent controversy over the value of self-exams has been voiced.
 At Central Health, we feel that breast self-exams can still play an important role, but should only be performed with correct technique and in addition to mammography and clinical breast examination – not as a substitute for these screening methods